Questions you may be thinking about

-If I am listening actively, does this mean I shouldn't talk?
+If I am active listening, does this mean I shouldn't talk?

-No. Listening actively doesn't mean you sit in silence.
+No. Active listening doesn't mean you sit in silence.
 That would be too uncomfortable for you and your friend!
-There are ways you can respond that maintains a sense of safety and mutual understanding.
+There are ways you can respond that maintain a sense of safety and mutual understanding.
 One way to do this is to repeat what your friend has told you, in your own words.
 A simple way to do this is stating, "what I am hearing you say is...."
 This will let your friend know you are paying attention to their story and may make them feel safe to continue talking.

 What are some helpful things I can say to my friend?